giganteous/pdns/pdns/dnsdistdist/docs/reference/config.rst

               addAction(names, action)
               addAction(netblock, action)
               addAction(netblocks, action)
+              addAction(dnsname, action)
+              addAction(dnsnames, action)

   Add a Rule and Action to the existing rules.

+  :param Rule rule: A DNS Rule, e.g. an :func:`allRule` or a compounded bunch of rules using e.g. :func:`AndRule`
+  :param str name: A domain name
+  :param {str} names: A list of domain names to match
+  :param str netblock: An IPv4 or IPv6 netblock
+  :param {str} netblocks: A list of IPv4 or IPv6 netblocks
+  :param DNSName dnsname: A :class:`DNSName`
+  :param {DNSName} dnsnames: A list of :class:`DNSName`s

+  .. versionadded:: 1.2.0
+     DNSName rules.

+.. function:: addResponseAction(rule, action)
+              addResponseAction(name, action)
+              addResponseAction(names, action)
+              addResponseAction(netblock, action)
+              addResponseAction(netblocks, action)

+  Add a Rule and Action for responses to the existing rules.

   :param Rule rule: A DNS Rule, e.g. an :func:`allRule` or a compounded bunch of rules using e.g. :func:`AndRule`
   :param str name: A domain name